rejasupotaro/amazon-product-search/README.md

 # Amazon Product Search

-This repo is a collection of search algorithms and models for [Shopping Queries Dataset: A Large-Scale ESCI Benchmark for Improving Product Search](https://github.com/amazon-science/esci-data).
+This repo showcases and compares various search algorithms and models for [Shopping Queries Dataset: A Large-Scale ESCI Benchmark for Improving Product Search](https://github.com/amazon-science/esci-data).

+The results of the experiments will be added to the wiki here: https://github.com/rejasupotaro/amazon-product-search/wiki

 ## Installation